Applications open for partial scholarships and self-funded students

 To ensure the best candidates are selected for EMILDAI, the following entry requirements have been jointly set and agreed by the partners.
 All entry requirements should be met at the time of the application.

-All EMILDAI students should possess 1) a relevant degree and 2) an appropriate language proficiency level in English and either French or Spanish.
+All EMILDAI students should possess 1) a relevant degree and 2) an appropriate language proficiency level in English and either French or Spanish (for Study Track A and B only).
 If you have doubt on any of the following please contact us at info-emildai@dcu.ie.

 For more information about what is meant by a 2.1 or 2.2 Undergraduate Honours degree please see our FAQ page.

-In addition to an appropriate level of English proficiency, all applicants should satisfy one of the two following language requirements:
+In addition to an appropriate level of English proficiency, applicants for Study Track A and B should satisfy one of the two following language requirements:

 For more information about which proofs of language competence are accepted please read our FAQ page.